yt199809/Internship2024.5-9/README.md

 ## For who use the scripts

 Be caution when you use the script, cause it is a 'mediocre' work hhhhh!!!
-The codes are used to explore microbial signature.
-(It gradually turns out to be digging AMR genes, although I do not think it is doable and this is definitely a wrong dataset to use)
+I guess no one will have a look on it, so basiclly it is tutorial for myself...

 ## Aims of the codes